yashviraja9/YashvisBookStore/YashvisBookStore/README.txt

 In _Layout.cshtml add a drop down to the Nav Bar.

-Add three (3) new projects (class library) to the application: YashvisBooks.DataAccess, YashvisBooks.Models, YashvisBooks.Utility
+Add three (3) new projects (class library) to the application: YashvisBooks.DataAccess, YashvisBooks.Models, YashvisBooks.Utility.
 Copy the ‘Data’ folder and paste to .DataAccess project (delete the original)

 Install Microsoft.EntityFrameworkCore.Relational and Core.SqlServer packages

-Delete the Migrations folder
+Delete the Migrations folder.
+Add another package Identity.EntityFrameworkCore, upload changes to github.

+Finish at 12:55pm

+start at 1:10pm

+Modify the namespace in ApplicatiobDbContext page and delete the class1 file from .DataAccess, .Models and .Utility project.

+try to build project and move on next step

+Move Models in to YashvisBooks.Models (delete original), Modify Views > Shared >  Error.cshtml

+now right click on Project - Add - Project Reference - .DataAccess and .Models

+Rename Models folder to ViewModels and Cchange the ErrorViewModels.cs namespace .Models.ViewModels

+try to build project.